ug-cp/fast_samd21_tc/README.md

 [[_TOC_]]

-This library allows using the TC5_Handler or the TC3_Handler routine triggered by the Timer/Counter TC5 or the Timer/Counter TC3 on SAMD21
+This library allows using the TC3_Handler, TC4_Handler and the TC5_Handler routine triggered by the Timer/Counter TC3, TC4 or TC5 on SAMD21
 (e. g.
 Arduino MKRZERO).
-The SAMD21 is also called SAM D21.

 It is possible to trigger very fast (a few microseconds, e. g.
-4 us = 4e-6 s).
+4 us or less).

+Keep in mind, TC4 and TC5 are not completely independent.

 * home: [gitlab.com/ug-cp/fast_samd21_tc](https://gitlab.com/ug-cp/fast_samd21_tc)
 * mirror: [github.com/ug-cp/fast_samd21_tc](https://github.com/ug-cp/fast_samd21_tc)